 6. Are the tutors trained?

 Yes.
-We are a team of professionals with 8 consecutive years of experience in teaching and tuition of writing subjects at various levels both at AUAF and other universities.
+We are a team of professionals with eight consecutive years of experience in teaching and tutoring writing subjects at graduate and undergraduate levels.

 7. How much time will I have with the tutor?

 Depending on the length of your paper, you will have 30 minutes to discuss your paper with a tutor.